 Dr. Stacy McGaugh made a short post “Divergence” on his Triton Station blog, which is a good read, and I responded with this rather pleasant rant although I don’t know if it made it through the filters :

 Here’s an idea to consider.
 The most face-saving idea for everyone is to press the rewind button.
 How far back you want to rewind is a matter of your own views, but at least go back before the terms dark matter and MOND were coined!
 Simply agree that the choice of frameworks is likely impeding the science.
 To convince dark matter folks, point out that the really deep physicists like Wilczek are no longer thinking about spacetime as a geometry.
 They are starting to open the door in their thinking to an aether.
-I listen to so many of these interviews that I don’t have a reference, but just listen to recent Wilczek social media including his book.
+I listen to so many of these interviews that I don’t have a reference, but just listen to recent Wilczek social media and read his latest book.
 Now, if their roiling quantum pair producing vacuum is really an aether, then we have a whole ‘nuther (Noether!) ball game.
-That means all the astrophysicists photon’s are traversing this newly imagined spacetime.
+That means all the astrophysicists photons are traversing this newly imagined spacetime.

-Now, if its me, I press the rewind button back much farther, as I trace eleven major failures in the decision history.
+Now, if its me, I press the rewind button back much farther, as I trace a dozen major failures in the decision history.
 See Missed Opportunities to Discover Nature.
 I learned of one today, “bootstrap” and it is a whopper: ‘Geoffrey Chew and others went so far as to question the distinction between composite and elementary particles, advocating a “nuclear democracy” in which the idea that some particles were more elementary than others was discarded.’ – Wikipedia.
 Imagine that, they decided NOT to look for fundamental particles.
 Stacy, I love your diagram, but it needs to be revised.
-What kind of a diagram do you draw for ELEVEN wrong turns?
+What kind of a diagram do you draw for a DOZEN wrong turns?
 The scientific method does not address this kind of crisis.

 J Mark Morris : Boston : Massachusetts